Thai Curry Potato Soup

 I’ll often have two cocktail recipes in a week, or like, two weeks straight of chicken recipes.
 Have you noticed?
 I guess I just make, photograph and post recipes that I’m in the mood for at any given time, and I guess this week it’s all about those Asian flavors!

 While potatoes probably don’t immediately come to mind when you think about Asian food, potatoes are truly a food chameleon that will adapt to whatever flavor you want to lend them.
-Plus, one potato provides 45% of your daily Vitamin C needs (take THAT, cold and flu season).
+They’re great in my Irish colcannon soup.

 Stir in two chopped potatoes, some chicken broth, and a small spoonful of sambal oelek (a spicy Asian chili paste).
 Once the potatoes are tender, you’ll puree the mixture until it’s nice and smooth, then stir in some coconut milk (also the star ingredient in my coconut risotto) for a little richness.